cmungall/tbn-go-python-lib/README.md

  * jython + the OWLAPI.
 See LINK TO DAVID'S EXAMPLES HERE
  * FuXi

+To see the capabilities of this library, see the tests/ directory

 PACKAGE NAMES, APIS ETC ALL SUBJECT TO CHANGE!!